mprinc/vuex/docs/guide/mutations.md

 })
 ```

-You cannot directly call a mutation handler.
+<span class='important'>You cannot directly call a mutation handler</span>.
 Think of it more like event registration: "When a mutation with type `increment` is triggered, call this handler."
 To invoke a mutation handler, you need to call `store.commit` with its type:

 ``` js
 store.commit('increment')